Snake-oil, lobsters and lazy-thinking

 The Peterson MO under fire: reframe and avoid

 Peterson uses his rhetorical skills not as a truth-seeking missile but as a weapon to advance his political ideology.
-It’s no wonder he distrusts other academics on these issues.
-But when he sees ideological propaganda everywhere (including in Frozen, whose empowering message he sees as dangerously feminist) he’s projecting.
+It’s no wonder he distrusts other academics on these issues, probably he suspects that they do likewise.
+But when he sees ideological propaganda everywhere (including, bathetically, in Frozen, whose empowering message he sees as dangerously feminist) he’s projecting.

 But the question is whether it would help not whether it would stop it altogether – the US is a violent society and it probably would not stop immediately in the short-term.
 But there is huge evidence from Australia for example and well as simple common sense that less guns = less probability of violence, that it would help.
 Classic Peterson sleight-of-hand.